 To learn more, just email one of the professors of the course you are interested in (last names in italics at the end of each course description) to set up a short meeting!
-We would be happy to talk with you and sign your enrollment form.
+We would be happy to talk with you and help you enroll.

-Field hours from all Montana courses count towards your NREM 104 hours requirement!
+Field hours from all Montana courses count towards NREM 104 hours requirements for A ECL & FOR majors!
 Usually 60-80 hours depending on the course.
 See below